The James Duncan Reference Library

 This collection contains old or unique New Zealand publications.
 Most of this material can be found on our online catalogue and is available on request.

 These publications are kept in the James Duncan Reference Library and cannot leave the premises.
-They are searchable on our online catalogue and are accessible from our library at the McGuinness Institute on Level 2, 5 Cable St, Wellington.
-We also have soft copies available for those not living in Wellington.
+They are searchable on our online catalogue and are accessible from the library.
+Soft copies are available on request.

 These collections contains recent books and cover a range of topics.
-They are not on our online catalogue but visitors are most welcome to browse our book shelves on request.
+Visitors are welcome to browse our bookshelves.